hphelion/documentation/cli.unix.2.reference.md

 * X-Object-Manifest

-Check http://docs.hpcloud.com/api/object-storage/ for up to date changes on the valid keys and values.
-Unfortunately, the server may positively acknowledge the setting of invalid keys.
-It may be best to query for the value after setting it to verify the set worked.
+Check http://docs.hpcloud.com/api/object-storage/ for up-to-date changes on the valid keys and values.
+*Note: The server may positively acknowledge the setting of invalid keys, so query for the value after setting it to verify the set worked.*

 ###Examples
 Set the attribute 'X-Container-Meta-Web-Index' to index.htm: